makeabilitylab/physcomp/arduino/led-blink3.md

 What if you want to blink multiple LEDs at **different rates**?
 How would you do this with `delay()`?
 Well, **you can't.** While in a `delay()`, your program is literally *doing nothing* (well, it's stuck in a `while` loop waiting for the delay period to finish but that's essentially nothing).

 So, what should we do instead?
 We **eliminate all delays** and track time and state using [state machines](https://en.wikipedia.org/wiki/Finite-state_machine).
+Alternatively, we could use interrupts (but we'll cover that later).

 ## Materials